erinmcmackin/code-break/README.md

 * Now that they've gotten that off of their chest the user is feeling much better and almost ready to get back to work, almost.
 The user wants needs a final boost of laughs.
 Let's give them gif gallery of programming funnies.

 * The user is in stitches.
-Spirits lifted, and life's essence restored the user found just they boost they needed by taking a code-break!
-But one more thing, the user might need to return one day, and would like like to see some variety.
-Let's add a user LogIn capability and a search bar to the gifs gallery so that the user can find new gifs.
-Remember, some may need more than others so lets let them pick how many.
+Spirits lifted, and life's essence restored.
+But one more thing, the user might need to return one day and would like like to see some variet when they do.
+Let's add a user LogIn capability and a search bar in the gifs gallery.
+Remember, some souls will come more broken than others so lets let them choose how many laughs.

-* The user is all set to return the next time they need a Code-Break
+* The user is all set to return the next time they need a Code-Break!

 ## Vision Site Structure & Content